Brown University Admission Requirements: An Ultimate Guide

 Alternative Option: Attend a different college and transfer to Brown University later

-You have to remember that because you’re transferring, Brown University will have another look at you and they may reject your application at the last minute.
-But if you can show them how much you've changed and grown over the past year while being with the different college, they might just give you another chance.
+You have to remember that Brown University will have another look at you because you're transferring, and they may reject your application at the last minute.
+But if you can show them how much you've changed and grown over the past year while being with a different college, they might give you another chance.

-When you think about it, Brown University’s a great college.
-After all, it’s able to give freedom for its students to choose how they want to do their course via the course curriculum, they seek out students who are unique, they're all about diversity, and they show that with its rich tapestry of history, it’s able to let the students plot their future with the steps.
+When you think about it, Brown University is a great college.
+After all, it can give its students freedom to choose how they want to do their course via the course curriculum.
+They seek out unique students, they're all about diversity, and they show that with its rich tapestry of history, it can let the students plot their future with the steps.